UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

 <summary><strong>Project Application</strong></summary>
     <li>As a member (student or mentor), I want to get an email notification when my application status has been updated, so I can start to view project initiatives or prepare to apply in the next term.
     <ul>
-        <li>Application accept button aliasing with a email sending action,which email is sent to the email address provied in the application.</li>
+        <li>Application accept button aliasing with a email sending action, which email is sent to the email address provided in the application.</li>
     </ul>
     </li>
     <br>